Sed3000/docs/terraform/getting_started_with_terraform.md

 	Terraform has successfully provisioned resources.

-4. Type the following command to cconfirm the docker container is running.
+4. Type the following command to confirm the docker container is running.
 ```shell
 $ docker ps
 ```